Pchank/caffe-sal/README.md

 -----------------------------------------------------------------------------------
 Prerequisites:

-Follow the offical websites of Caffe framework and install the whole toolbox (necessary Matlab wrappers)
+Follow the official websites of the Caffe framework and install the whole toolbox (necessary Matlab wrappers)

 1) training

   The training code is in ./models/Amulet and ./models/UCF.
 For saving memory, we use the BN method implemented by Alex Kendall etal.
 The training is followed as examples in Caffe.
-The only need is changing the path of data and files.
+The only need is changing the path of data files.

 2) testing